 -James J. Cramer, American television personality, former hedge fund manager, and best-selling author.
 Cramer is the host of CNBC's Mad Money and a co-founder of TheStreet.

 Private equity firms of all sizes have continued to show a growing interest in middle market companies.
 An effective strategy in dealing with complex activities involved in the Mergers and Acquisitions (M&A) process is essential.
-With over 90 years of experience serving middle market companies, Anchin specializes in responding to the individual needs of private equity firms and portfolio companies.
+With nearly 100 years of experience serving middle market companies, Anchin specializes in responding to the individual needs of private equity firms and portfolio companies.
 We know where the issues are and the importance of having a dedicated team by your side every step of the way.
 Our single-office firm allows for efficient access to all of our resources, enabling us to deliver consistently superior work to our clients in a timely manner.
 Our team of experienced professionals provides in-depth industry knowledge while recognizing that each transaction is unique.